Duinrahaic/XSOverlayDocumentation/docs/NotificationsAPI.md

 public int index = 0; //Only used for Media Player, changes the icon on the wrist. public float timeout = 0.5f; //How long the notification will stay on screen for in seconds public float height = 175; //Height notification will expand to if it has content other than a title.
-Default is 175 public float volume = 0.7f; // Notification sound volume. public string audioPath = ""; //File path to .ogg audio file.
+Default is 175 public float opacity = 1; //Opacity of the notification, to make it less intrusive.
+Setting to 0 will set to 1. public float volume = 0.7f; // Notification sound volume. public string audioPath = ""; //File path to .ogg audio file.
 Can be "default", "error", or "warning".
 Notification will be silent if left empty. public string title = ""; //Notification title, supports Rich Text Formatting